 If you’ve heard of Portugal’s Algarve region, it’s likely to be for one reason: the beaches.
-It gets seemingly-endless sunshine, with warmer, calmer seas than elsewhere in the country.
+The area receives seemingly endless sunshine, with warmer, calmer seas compared to elsewhere in the country.

 Because of this, the area has been popular with visitors from Britain and northern Europe for many years, and coastal spots get very crowded during the peak summer season of July and August.

-Fortunately, there’s plenty to do that doesn’t require staking out a patch of sand at five in the morning.
+Fortunately, there’s plenty to do that doesn’t require staking out a patch of sand at 5 a.m.
 Here are five of the best Algarve activities away from the beaches.

 01 of 05